PhilipDemand/phase1project/README.md

     The app fetches all the tools from db.json and renders them into individual "cards."
     Each card shows the tool's name, an image of the tool, and it's availability status; either "Available" or "Reserved."
     A dropdown menu is populated with the names of only the tools with the status "Available."
-    Hovering over a tool's card with make a description appear.
+    Hovering over a tool's card will make a description appear.

 <b>Reserving a tool:</b><br>
     To reserve a tool, select the desired tool from the dropdown menu, and click the "Reserve Tool" button.